John T. Lupton II: Career

 In 1946, he worked as a loader of the bottle-washing machine at a Coca-Cola bottling plant in Macon, Georgia.
 He worked for Dixie Yarns for a couple of years, but returned to the family business when his father fell ill in 1956.
 He sat on the Board of Directors of Coca-Cola from 1956 to 1982.
 When his father died in 1977, he inherited the family business, JTL Corp., and quadrupled the business by acquiring bottlers in Florida, Texas, Colorado, Arizona and elsewhere.
 In 1986, he sold the bottling company to Coca-Cola Enterprises for US$1.4 billion.
 He was one of the candidates to become the first Chairman of Coca-Cola Enterprises, but was turned down.

 An avid golfer, he was Chairman of the Arnold Palmer Golf Company and helped finance the Honors Course near Ooltewah, Tennessee north of Chattanooga.
+He provided funding to create the Tennessee Golf Foundation and the Golf House Tennessee.
 He also started the Miller-Reid Advertising Agency.
 He was a member of the Augusta National Golf Club.